blackbat13/cs-htiew-gitbook/programming/python/algorithms/structures/disjoint-set-union.md

 class DisjointUnion:
     """
     Class representing Disjoint-Set-Union structure.
-    :param number_of_nodes: how many elements should be store in the structure.
+    :param number_of_nodes: number of elements stored in the structure.
-    :ivar _subsets: information about subsets
+    :ivar _subsets: information about subsets.
     """

     class Node: